apache/incubator-devlake/README.md

    cp config/plugins.sample.js config/plugins.js
    ```

 3. Configure settings for services & plugins by editing the newly created config files.
-The comments will guide you through the process and look for "Replace" keyword in these config files would help as well.
+The comments will guide you through the process and looking for "Replace" keyword in these config files would help as well.
 For how to configure plugins, please refer to the [data source plugins](#data-source-plugins) section.

 4. Start the service with `npm start`
     > you can stop all docker containers with `npm run stop`